27 Peace I leave with you, My peace I give to you; not as the world gives do I give to you. Let not your heart be troubled, neither let it be afraid.

 Let not your heart be troubled,

 The apostles were alarmed at Jesus’ statement that He was about to leave them.
-Jesus’ words here are almost exactly the same as those of verse one.
+Jesus’ words here are almost exactly the same as those of verse 1.
 The peace that He leaves frees a person from subjective fear.
 Faith in God’s plan alleviates the believer of his fear.
 There is a freedom from anxiety (a form of fear) when we present our problems to God (Php 4:6,7).

 neither let it be afraid [cowardly, timid].